-The ATLAS pixel sensor is an array of bipolar diodes on a high resistivity bulk close to intrinsic charge concentration made by implanting high positive (p^+) and negative (n^+) dose regions on each on a side of a wafer.
-An asymmetric depletion region on the p^+ -n junction operates in reverse bias and extends over the whole sensor bulk volume, able to collect and detect all charges produced in the volume by ionizing particles.
+The ATLAS pixel sensor is an array of bipolar diodes placed on a high resistivity bulk close to the intrinsic charge concentration.
+The sensor is made by implanting high positive (p^+) and negative (n^+) dose regions on each side of a wafer.
+An asymmetric depletion region at the p^+ -n junction operates in reverse bias and extends over the whole sensor bulk volume.
+Here one is able to collect and detect all charges in the volume produced by ionizing particles.
 The sensor concept guarantees single pixel isolation, minimizes leakage current and makes the sensor testable as well as tolerant to radiation damage.